NewsUKArchive/fructose/README.md

 [Times-Components-storybook]

+The test file is an example of how to load a component ready for grey or black box testing.

-Finally the fructose folder is where all of the differnt platform index's
+Finally the fructose folder is where all of the differnt platform index's live.

 Below are examples of Ios and Web e2eTests running

+### React Native Web
 [![web fructose](https://imgur.com/Kp75645.gif)](https://imgur.com/Kp75645)

+### React Native IOS
 [![ios fructose](https://imgur.com/66zjgr8.gif)](https://imgur.com/66zjgr8)

 (The red screen is expected as we're catching a component that errors)

-(Yes the tests are asserting that quick)
+(Yes the tests are asserting that quick as they are testing that events are emitted)

 # Consuming Fructose